When Do Babies Crawl?

 So, when do babies crawl?
 Read on to find out!

-Most babies begin crawling between the ages of 6 to 10 months of age.
+Most babies start crawling between the ages of 6 to 10 months of age.

 Every baby is unique of course!
 Some will start crawling even earlier than that.